Peaker666/Bizhub_Printer_Counter/README.md

 Requirements
 There is a text file named IPs.txt.
 Add the IP addresses of your printers to this file.
+The program will create an "Archiv" directory.
+There you need to upload the sample xlsx named "Sablon".

 The file should be formatted like this:
 XXX.XXX.XXX.XXX